Lukas-Netz/se-rwth.github.io/_pages/research/Enterprise-Information-Systems.md

 Enterprise Information Systems are currently facing new challenges:
 The General Data Protection Regulation (GDPR), in application since May 2018, marks a new era in data privacy.
-This regulations are also relevant for EIS dealing with private data.
+These regulations are also relevant for EIS dealing with private data.
 Thus, we investigate the architecture of Cloud Services for the Digital me in a Privacy-Aware Environment [[ELR+17]](#ELR+17).